 No, Lokelma isn’t approved to treat acute hyperkalemia (a sudden onset of hyperkalemia symptoms).
 Usually, acute episodes of hyperkalemia are also life threatening.
 Lokelma doesn’t work right away, so it won’t treat acute or life threatening hyperkalemia quickly enough.

-A clinical trial evaluated the use of Lokelma in emergency treatment of adults with hyperkalemia.
+A clinical trial evaluated the use of Lokelma for emergency treatment of hyperkalemia in adults.
 The study found that Lokelma, when used with insulin and glucose, may be effective for treating hyperkalemia in emergencies.
 But more studies are needed to confirm these findings.

 If you have questions about treating acute hyperkalemia, talk with your doctor.